-The 2022 Credit Agreement is a senior secured credit facility which provides the Borrowers access to an aggregate principal amount of \$800 million, consisting of (i) a revolving credit facility in an amount up to \$675 million (the "Revolver") and (ii) a term loan facility in an amount up to \$125 million.
+The 2022 Credit Agreement is a senior secured credit facility which provides the Borrowers access to an aggregate original principal amount of up to \$800 million, consisting of (i) a revolving credit facility in an amount up to \$675 million (the "Revolver") and (ii) a term loan facility in an original amount of up to \$125 million.
 The Revolver provides for borrowings in the form of loans or letters of credit up to the aggregate availability under the facility, with a sub-limit of \$100 million for letters of credit.
-Borrowings can be made in denominations of U.S. Dollars, Canadian Dollars, Euros or British Pounds (with borrowings in non-U.S. currencies subject to a sublimit of \$300 million).
+Borrowings can be made in denominations of U.S. dollars, Canadian dollars, euros, or British pounds (with borrowings in non-U.S. currencies subject to a sublimit of \$300 million).
 In addition, the Company may expand its borrowing capacity under the 2022 Credit Agreement by up to the greater of (i) \$400 million and (ii) 100% of Consolidated EBITDA for the applicable four-quarter period preceding such expansion notice, subject to the approval of the applicable lenders providing such additional borrowings in the form of increases to their revolving facility commitment, or funding of incremental term loans.
 Borrowings under the 2022 Credit Agreement may be used for working capital and general corporate purposes, including acquisitions.
 The 2022 Credit Agreement matures on October 21, 2027.

-The Company's material domestic subsidiaries provide guarantees for all obligations of the Borrowers under the 2022 Credit Agreement, which is secured by a first priority security interest in (i) all existing or hereafter acquired domestic property and assets of the Company and material domestic subsidiaries, (ii) the stock or other equity interests in each of the material domestic subsidiaries and (iii) 65% of outstanding voting capital stock of certain first-tier foreign subsidiaries, subject to certain exclusions.
+The Company's material domestic subsidiaries provide guarantees for all obligations of the Borrowers under the 2022 Credit Agreement, which is secured by a first priority security interest in (i) all existing or hereafter acquired domestic property and assets of the Company and material domestic subsidiaries, (ii) the stock or other equity interests in each of the material domestic subsidiaries, and (iii) 65% of outstanding voting capital stock of certain first-tier foreign subsidiaries, subject to certain exclusions.

-Borrowings under the 2022 Credit Agreement bear interest, at the Company's option, at a base rate or an Adjusted Term Secured Overnight Financing Rate ("SOFR"), Adjusted Eurocurrency Rate or Adjusted Daily Simple SONIA Rate (as each is defined in the 2022 Credit Agreement), plus, in each case, an applicable margin.
-The applicable margin ranges from zero to 0.75% for base rate borrowings and 1.00% to 1.75% for Adjusted Term SOFR, Adjusted Eurocurrency Rate or Adjusted Daily Simple SONIA Rate borrowings.
-The Company must also pay a commitment fee to the lenders ranging between 0.10% to 0.25% per annum on the unused portion of the \$675 million Revolver along with other standard fees.
-Applicable margin, issuance fees and other customary expenses are payable on outstanding letters of credit.
+Borrowings under the 2022 Credit Agreement bear interest, at the Company's option, at a base rate or an Adjusted Eurocurrency Rate (as defined in the 2022 Credit Agreement) in the case of borrowings in euros or an adjusted RFR (as defined in the 2022 Credit Agreement) in the case of borrowings in U.S. dollars, Canadian dollars, and British pound sterling, plus, in each case, an applicable margin.
+The applicable margin ranges from zero to 0.75% for base rate borrowings and 1.00% to 1.75% for Adjusted Eurocurrency Rate and RFR borrowings.
+The Company must also pay a commitment fee to the lenders ranging between 0.10% to 0.25% per annum on the unused portion of the Revolver along with other standard fees.
+Applicable margin, issuance fees, and other customary expenses are payable on outstanding letters of credit.